Skip to Content

 • Place chicken into a 9-inch cast iron skillet then rub the butter on the outside of the chicken pieces.

 • Put in the oven to begin roasting.
-In the meantime, whisk together balsamic glaze, fig preserves, the remainder of the garlic, rosemary, salt, and pepper.
+In the meantime, whisk together balsamic vinegar, fig preserves, the remainder of the garlic, rosemary, salt, and pepper.
+See notes on this below.

 • Pull the chicken out of the oven and brush majority of the sauce on the chicken.
 Place back in the oven to cook and baste the chicken with the sauce in the pan every 10 minutes or so.

-• Cook until chicken has reached an internal temperature of 165 °F, about 25 minutes.
+• Cook until chicken has reached an internal temperature of 165 °F (74 °C), about 25 minutes.
 Pour remainder sauce on top then place skillet aside to cool before serving.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition information can vary for a variety of reasons.
 For the most precise nutritional data use your preferred nutrition calculator based on the actual ingredients you used in the recipe.